ownlytics/mcptix/README.md

 The `npx mcptix mcp` command is provided for development and testing purposes only.
 In normal operation, you should not need to start the MCP server manually.

-When your AI assistant needs to interact with McpTix, it will:
+When your AI assistant needs to interact with mcptix, it will:

 1. Read the MCP configuration file from its configuration directory
 2. Start the MCP server as specified in the configuration
 3. Connect to the MCP server
-4. Use the tools and resources provided by the MCP server to interact with McpTix
+4. Use the tools and resources provided by the MCP server to interact with mcptix

 This architecture ensures that: